SoftWare2022Testing/CydiOS/README.md

 ## Static analysis
+The static analysis moudle can be found at the  **static** folder.
+To run it, you need use CrackerXI+ or other tools to decrypt the IPA and then exetract the executable file (i.e., app binary).

-## layout analysis
+## Layout analysis
-the code for layout analysis (to extract view controller transitions in the layout files) can be found under the **LayoutRead** folder
+The code for layout analysis (to extract view controller transitions in the layout files) can be found under the **LayoutRead** folder,

-just run the main.java file
+just run the main.java file.